Acquisition and Restoration Council Responsibilities

 FTP stands for File Transfer Protocol, and an FTP site is a server on the internet that uses this protocol.
 Users access this in the form of a website that stores files for downloading and uploading.

 How do I use the FTP site to access the content from the Division of State Lands?

-You follow the links provided below.
-The links will go to the correct location on the FTP site, so you will be able to identify which file you need from the file name.
+The links go to the correct location on the FTP site, so you will be able to identify which file you need from the file name.
 Click on the file and either select “Open” or “Save” it to a location on your computer.

 If I have more questions, whom should I contact?